Fugant1/AgentSwarm/README.md

-# MultiAgent
+# AgentSwarm
-Repository dedicated to make a multi agent for a interprise challenge
+Repository dedicated to make a agent swarm for a interprise challenge